Bangladeshi taka: Banknotes

 There had been eleven series of taka banknotes since the issuance of the first series in 1972.
-Banknotes generally feature the heritage sites (mostly mosques), national monuments and portrayals of the village life, agriculture, industry and animals of the country.
-Apart from this, the portrait of Bangabandhu Sheikh Mujibur Rahman, the founding president of Bangladesh, was featured in the observe in the series issued under the Awami League governments.
+Banknotes generally feature the heritage sites (mostly mosques), national monuments, and portrayals of the village life, agriculture, industry, and animals of the country.
+Apart from this, the portrait of Sheikh Mujibur Rahman, the founding president of Bangladesh, was featured on the obverse in the series issued under the Awami League governments.

 Latest series

-Following the fall of Awami League in the July Revolution in 2024, the Bangladesh Bank announced plans to redesign Taka banknotes by 2025.
-The central bank's Currency and Design Advisory Committee, made up of nine members was selected to submit theme proposals to the Ministry of Finance.
-Sheikh Mujib's portrait was removed and graffiti of the July Revolution was added in this series.
+Following the fall of the Awami League in the July Uprising in 2024, the Bangladesh Bank announced plans to redesign Taka banknotes by 2025.
+The central bank's Currency and Design Advisory Committee, made up of nine members, was selected to submit theme proposals to the Ministry of Finance.
+Sheikh Mujibur Rahman's portrait was removed, and graffiti of the July Uprising was added in this series.